bobfoster1299/ansible-examples/README.md

 <br/>

 ## Useful commands
-Install a package against all hosts:
+Install a package on all hosts:
 ```
 ansible -i inv.yaml all -m yum -a "name=telnet state=latest" -b
 ```
-Run a shell command against all hosts:
+Run a shell command on all hosts:
 ```
 ansible -i inv.yml all -a "systemctl status firewalld"
 ```